Irisaĝrig

+period sacrifices and donations were made to Ninḫursaĝa of Irisaĝrig suggesting there was at least a shrine in Irisaĝrig.
+One researcher has suggested that another logogram for the city was e_{2}-nu-zuḫ "City of Thieves".

-An alternate name for Ursagrig during the Akkadian Empire and Ur III periods has been identified as Šarrākum (possibly a variation of Al-Šarrākī).
+An alternate name for Ursagrig during the Akkadian Empire and Ur III periods has been proposed as Šarrākum (possibly a variation of Al-Šarrākī).
 This suggestion has been contested.

 Location

 In 1992, Douglas Frayne proposed the site of Umm al-Hafriyat, near Nippur, as the location based a) on it being 4 rowing days upstream from Umma on the Iturungal canal off the Euphrates river, suggested by an early itinerary, b) on it being the largest mound north of Adab with known Early Dynastic and Sargonic remains and c) on reports of the quality of tablet making clay at the site.
 After more consideration, in 2001, Piotr Steinkeller judged that the site had to lie off the Tigris river and not the Euphrates and must lie north of Adab.
 He suggested several unnamed mounds as possible locations for Irisaĝrig.